Sustainable Development Goal 12: Responsible consumption and production

 Canada participates in the G20 Resource Efficiency Dialogue to exchange information on circular and resource efficiency policies, as well as best practices for resource efficiency.
 Canada is also a member of the Global Alliance on Circular Economy and Resource Efficiency.

-As well, Canada has participated in work to advance the broader circular economy with government, business and civil society stakeholders through the Platform for Accelerating the Circular Economy.
 Canada is also working with international partners at the IMO in the implementation of the Action Plan to Address Marine Plastic Litter from Ships.

 With respect to chemicals management, Canada collaborates with other jurisdictions and international organizations to strengthen protections for Canadians and the environment.
-These activities also aim to:
+These activities aim to:

-• promote and improve the sound management of chemicals globally
+- promote and improve the sound management of chemicals globally

-• provide expert policy, technical and scientific support
+- provide expert policy, technical and scientific support

-• provide guidance and advice on chemicals and air, water and soil pollution, including health and environmental impacts of chemicals
+- provide guidance and advice on chemicals and air, water and soil pollution, including health and environmental impacts of chemicals

 This is done through leadership roles or participation in: